kennychowdhary/tesuract/README.md

 # tesuract

-python library for tensor surrogate approximation for exascale predictions
+Python library for tensor surrogate approximation and prediction, compatible with sklearn's API.